Jonathan-R-Anderson/internetcomputer/distributed_fs/README.md

 - `storage/` – pluggable backends (local disk, cloud, etc.)
 - `examples/` – illustrative usage and integration tests

 To keep the repository small, all source files are heavily commented and include only minimal code.
+The storage layer now contains a stub [Distributed Hash Table](storage/dht.rs) that replicates stored blocks across multiple nodes to mimic RAID-style redundancy.